By clicking on Enter you are confirming that you are 18 years of age or older.

 To achieve the best match it is necessary to analyse the basic components in both the wine and the food.
 The principal is to try to balance them so that neither the food or the wine overpowers the other.
 So here are a few tips to help guide you towards for the perfect match.

 It is important to try to match the weight of the food with the weight of the wine.
 Normally it is powerful red wines that are the favoured choice, but it is the weight of the wine, not the colour or flavour, which is the most important consideration.
 A full-bodied white wine is usually a better match with meatier canapés than a light-styled red wine.
-Lightweight food like poultry and fish are complemented by more delicate wines.
+Lightweight food like poultry and fish are complemented by more delicate wines such as our Pinot Gris.

 Wines that possess a higher acidity complement fatty foods, and both food and wine can have acidity.
 Certain grape varieties naturally produce high-acid wines - Muscadet, for example.
 Wines from cool climates will have more acidity than those from hot climates.
-A classic example is Champagne or English sparkling wine served with smoked salmon and a squeeze of lemon.
+A classic example is English sparkling wine such as our Bolney Bubbly served with smoked salmon and a squeeze of lemon.

 Salty foods are enhanced and balanced by a hint of sweetness, such as Parma ham and melon.
-The same thing can be achieved with wine - a sweet wine like a Sauternes is a great match with salty Roquefort cheese.
+The same thing can be achieved with wine - a sweet wine like a Sauternes is a great match with blue cheese such as Molecomb Blue or our Brighton Blue.
 Whilst salt can clash with tannin (as it makes it seem more bitter), it works very well with acidity.
-Therefore, a salty nibble would work perfectly with a sparkling wine.
+Therefore, a salty nibble would work perfectly with a sparkling wine such as our Blanc de Blancs.

 For a dry wine to work with salty food it should have low tannins and noticeable acidity.
-It is easier to find white wines with these characteristics than reds, but there are some red wines to fit the bill - Beaujolais, for example.
+It is easier to find white wines with these characteristics than reds, but there are some red wines to fit the bill - Beaujolais or our Pinot Noir, for example.

 Comments will be approved before showing up.